innovate-invent/innovate-invent.github.io/_projects/linux.md

 # System Requirements

 * UEFI compliant firmware
+* ACPI system interface
-* GPT or MD-RAID formatted disk
+* GPT formatted disk
-    * 4GB ESP partition
+    * 4GB ESP partition ( or the option to reallocate space for a second 4GB ESP formatted partition)
 * 16GB of RAM
-* AMD, Intel, and possibly ARM CPU
+* AMD, Intel, and possibly ARM CPU 64bit
 * Modern GPU (integrated or discreet) from Intel, AMD, or NVIDIA

 ---